 - Cathy Megson-McAllister dared to bare it all after losing loved ones to cancer

-- She losing her mum, dad and beloved husband Barry to cancer gave her motivation to fundraise
+- She says losing her mum, dad and beloved husband Barry to cancer gave her motivation to fundraise

 - While Cathy hadn’t imagined she’d pose for a charity calendar, she found an untapped well of confidence thanks to friends